Aeroluna/LunaCoopMod/README.md

 - Added behavior to Calldown MULE, will try to search for nearby mineral field to gather if not ordered directly.

 Ever get annoyed when you *slightly* missed a mineral field and your MULE just afked?
 Does not affect MULEs dropped away from minerals.

-- Added cosmetic flame jets to Vultures when moving.

-*Bring it on!*

 ## Kerrigan